 Kentucky district shall include all of the state of Kentucky except the church at Jellico, Kentucky shall be in the Tennessee District.

-Michigan district shall include all of the state of Michigan.
+Michigan district shall include all that part of Michigan that lies west of a straight line from Bay City, Michigan, through Adrian to the Ohio border and that part of Michigan known as the Upper Peninsula.